High order universal portfolios: Theoretical questions

-Its value will be $(a_1+b_1)/2$ which is the same as its first price relative that we will denote $c_1$~: $c_1:=(a_1+b_1)/2$.
+which is the same as its first price relative that we will denote $c_1$~: $c_1:=(a_1+b_1)/2$.
 We will denote in general by $c_t$ the price relative of the first universal portfolio $UP^1$.
 The value at time $t=2$ of $UP^1$ is then~:

 This informs that $c_2$, the price relative of the portfolio $UP^1$ from time $1$ to time $2$ is

 For convenience the price relative of the market $\Mcal^2$ are recalled in the table~\ref{table:pricerelativest2}.